raphaelvallat/antropy/README.rst

 .. figure::  https://github.com/raphaelvallat/entropy/blob/master/docs/pictures/logo.png
    :align:   center

-EntroPy is a Python 3 package providing several time-efficient algorithms for computing the complexity of one-dimensional time series.
+EntroPy is a Python 3 package providing several time-efficient algorithms for computing the complexity of one-dimensional time-series.
 It can be used for example to extract features from EEG signals.

 Documentation